cloudfoundry-samples/vertx-vtoons/README.md

     BUILD SUCCESSFUL

     Total time: 21.358 secs

+Of course, change cloudfoundry.com to reflect the base of your domain, for example mydm.cloudfoundry.me It will use vcap.me if cfTargetBase argument value is not provided on the command line

 If you prefer to create your own zip file and use vmc for deployments here are some hints: